 Depends on what you like.
 Maui is more laid back and Oahu is built up.
 We did Maui a few years ago and loved it.
 Took the road to Hana, very cool.
 You can take a van or bus tour to get there or drive your rental car but the road is very narrow with a lot of tight curves.
 You can drive up to the top of the volcano.
 If you go in the fall go during Halloween, they have a big party/parade in Lahaina.
 All depends on what you like.
-Give me some more details and I will help you best I can. about 6 years ago
+Give me some more details and I will help you best I can. over 6 years ago

 Definitely island hop!

 Big island: kona for beaches, Hilo for old town and closer to the volcano

 Maui: wailea for hotels, less windy that kanapali and great beaches check out Kiehi cafe for breakfast...
 Feast of lele in lahaina...
 Although it is pricey it is worth it!

 Honolulu: north shore is best!
 Waikiki is to touristy...
 If you must, than a sunset and cocktails at the royal Hawaiian at the Mai tai bar. over 6 years ago

 I got married on Maui last year and it was amazing - great place to honeymoon!

 Oahu is great for a couple of days, but is Waikiki is essentially a tourist trap.
 See what you want and get out!
 North shore is very beautiful.